ipdk-io/networking-recipe/docs/guides/es2k/compiling-p4-programs.md

 # Compiling P4 Programs for ES2K

-This document explains how to install and use the Intel&reg; IPU E2100 P4 Compiler (`p4c`) to compile a P4 program to build artifacts including the .pkg that can be deployed on ES2K.
+This document explains how to install and use the Intel&reg; IPU E2100 P4Tools Container to compile a P4 program to build artifacts, including the `.pkg` file, that can be deployed on ES2K.

 The list of supported host OSes are listed in the "Supported Operating Systems" section of the IPU Software User Guide (RDC Doc#778226), henceforth referred to